-One of the most common things that people worry about when they are setting up their home studio is mastering their audio.
+One of the most common things people worry about when setting up their home studio is mastering their audio.
+In this article, we will suggest 5 best free limiter plugins.

 There are a lot of different types of plugins that you can use for mastering your audio, but there are also plenty of free ones.
 There are five limiter plugins that I’ve found to be the best for your home studio, because they allow you to get the proper volume levels without compromising on quality.